 Also home to a chilling “Bone Church”, this charming Czech town is a mere 30 minutes drive or train ride from Prague and is ideal as a day trip from Prague or an afternoon out of the city.
 Bask in the sunshine during the summer and enjoy a beer in Melnik‘s town square or wine tasting at the chateau or explore the Crypt of St Peter and Paul’s Church, home to 15,000 skeletons of those who suffered and died from the plague in 1520.

-For those who loves history, hiking and nature, a day trip to Křivoklát castle won’t disappoint.
-Located an hour east of Prague, this 12th Century fortress features a beautiful Gothic Chapel, historical library and a well preserved Gothic interior filled with art, paintings and sculptures.
+For those who love history, hiking, and nature, a day trip to Křivoklát castle won’t disappoint.
+Located an hour west of Prague (by car), this 12th Century fortress features a beautiful Gothic Chapel, historical library and a well-preserved Gothic interior filled with art, paintings and sculptures.
 Its hill-top view also allows for beautiful views across the countryside and Berounka River.

 Featured in the Hollywood movie “The Illusionist” this 17th Century castle is another easy day trip from Prague or afternoon adventure out of the city.
 Konopiste castle was once the hunting lodge of Archduke Franz Ferdinand heir to the Habsburg throne.
 Up until his assassination in 1914, he was a frequent visitor to the castle.
 Visit to discover his myriad of hunting trophies and the large collection of mounted animals.
 There is also a rather peaceful rose garden, a wildlife reserve with wild boar, birds of prey and deer and a moat which is currently home to two sun bears.

 Located on the border of the Czech Republic & Austria, this Czech Bohemian Jewel is one of the most famous UNESCO World Heritage sites in the country and one of the most visited places in Prague.
-With the Vltava horseshoeing its way around its historical centre, Cesky Krumlov‘s medieval town features original Renaissance and medieval styled architecture, a dominating castle, beautiful and lively town square and some of the quaintest, fairy-tale like cobbled lanes you’ll ever see.
-While it is a popular day trip from Prague, its is also a very long day trip, roughly 6 hours round trip.
+With the Vltava horseshoeing its way around its historical center, Cesky Krumlov‘s medieval town features original Renaissance and medieval styled architecture, a dominating castle, beautiful and lively town square and some of the quaintest, fairy-tale like cobbled lanes you’ll ever see.
+While it is a popular day trip from Prague, it is also a very long day trip, roughly 6 hours round trip.
 I highly recommend staying the night, especially if you have plans to travel on to Salzburg or Vienna.
-There are numerous hotels in the centre however my favourites are Hotel Ruze for luxurious travellers and Krumlov House for those on a budget.
+There are numerous hotels in the center however my favorites are Hotel Ruze for luxurious travelers and Krumlov House for those on a budget.

 90km southwest of Prague lies Plzen, a 13th Century town best known as the home to the pale larger known as Pilsner.
 Take a tour around the brewery, sample a pint of “pivo” (or more) or explore the town’s Cathedral of St Bartholomew and Renaissance town square.